EPHEMEROPTERA

 () Macadam, C. & Bennett, C. 2010 A Pictorial Guide to the British Ephemeroptera AIDGAP guides, 110pp, Field Studies Council

-MacAdam, C. 2007 Module 4: advanced identification of mayflies (Ephemeroptera) and stoneflies (Plecoptera) The Identification of Freshwater Invertebrates to Species Level
+MacAdam, C. 2007 Module 4: advanced identification of mayflies (Ephemeroptera) and stoneflies (Plecoptera) https://www.fba.org.uk/identification-freshwater-invertebrates-species-level-distance-learning-course

 Nilsson, A. (ed.)
 1996 Aquatic Insects of North Europe Aquatic Insects of North Europe, Two vols, 714pp, Apollo Books